Posted - February 19, 2012 | Updated : June 10, 2012 | August 27, 2015

 Like you, I'm aware of the origin of Batman, from its many retellings in media and in other Batman comics - there's even a Batman Year One animated movie coming out.

 Still, I've never read Detective Comics 27, never read the original tale.
 One day I'm going to get a copy of DC Archives and read that, or, who knows?
-Maybe one day I'll become extremely rich and have the millions to buy an original.
+Maybe one day I'll become extremely rich and have the thousands to buy an original.
 What?
 It's crazy to spend that kind of money on a comic?
 What if you or I became Bill Gates kind of rich?
 One can dream.

 The first issue of Batman Year One opens with the arrival in Gotham of both Bruce Wayne and Jim Gordon.
 Bruce is fully trained by this time, he is twenty-five years old, but he is not yet the Batman.
 He goes out "undercover".
 During this first attempt to stop crime, Bruce gets stabbed in the leg and shot in the shoulder.
 He gets into his Porsche 928, crashes the car into Alfred's car in front of Wayne Manor and promptly passes out.